Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Conclusion

 Looking at weekday and weekend traffic patterns, we saw a significant increase in daytime weekend traffic from March to May 2020.
 By June the levels return to their normal pre-lockdown levels, suggesting that users might have complied with stay-at-home recommendations only initially.
 Consistent with others, we see the weekday daytime traffic pattern changing into the weekend pattern, with a significant increase of uploaded and downloaded data during the day.
 We attribute most of that increase to distance learning and work from home.

-Our analysis of the average hourly downloaded and uploaded data indicates that the policies related to COVID-19, such as lockdown, stay-at-home order, work from home recommendation, etc., increase the usage of internet in the United States on both weekdays and weekends.
+Our analysis of the average hourly downloaded and uploaded data indicates that the policies related to COVID-19, such as lockdown, stay-at-home order, work from home recommendation, increase the usage of internet in the \gls{US} on both weekdays and weekends.

-Our average speed analysis uncovered a slight 5\% decrease in average speed for about 60-70\% of users.
-We also found a significant almost 50\% increase in packet loss for some users starting mid-March 2020.
+Our average speed analysis uncovered a slight 5\% decrease in average speed for about 60-70\% of test units.
+We also found a significant, almost 50\%, increase in packet loss for some test units starting mid-March 2020.